carvel-dev/carvel/site/content/blog/concourse-ytt.md

     tag: 1.13-stretch
 ```

-Let's pull this out into a function, so we can compose as many `registry-image` resources as we need
+Let's pull this out into a function, so we can compose as many `registry-image` resources as we need.

 ```yaml
 #@ def registry_image(repository, name, tag="latest"):